arnispk/Guidelines/versioning/README.md

 - zero, one or more minor version increments and
 - zero, one or more patch version increments and leads to an increment of the version number.

-For instance, an upcoming release that has two extra functional additions as well as four bug fixes, considering a public version number of 1.1.0, results in version 1.3.4.

-A major version surpasses any minor versions and patch versions.
-So, a major version with two extra functional additions as well as four bug fixes, considering the same aformentioned public version number, doesn't result in version 2.3.4, but results in version 2.0.0.

 A release is initially pushed to an acceptance or staging server.
 The postfix '-RCn' (where 'RC' stands for **R**elease **C**andidate and '**n**' is the release candidate incremental change counter) indicates that the release is a version ready to deploy, but isn't actually on production yet.